 Those bereaved by suicide often do not wish to be open about the cause of death due to concerns about how this may change people’s attitude towards them and the memory of the person they have lost.

 The lack of open discussion perpetuates the misunderstandings around suicide.
-Many still believe that talking about suicide will somehow encourage people to consider going down this route so it is better not to mention it.
+Many still believe that talking about suicide will somehow encourage people to take their own life so it is better not to mention it.
 Although this has been disproved, many people remain uncomfortable raising the subject of suicide.
 These attitudes prevent effective early intervention.

 De-stigmatizing mental illness and suicide will encourage people to be open about their emotions or experiences and to seek help, without fearing judgement or isolation.
 We need to disempower the myths, and encourage open discussion regarding suicide.